Cleg83/Resurrect-The-Bedlam-Six-/testing.md

 There is no way of improving this unless the embedded players are removed (not an option in this case) or a third party script is added but as this project is only HTML and CSS, that was also not an option.

+The submit response page has an SEO score of 82 but this is only a page designed to direct users back to the home page.

 ## Manual testing